isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 To Monsignor Philip Heng, SJ,[^3] then the church rector, the statues had “a special historical value that connects them” to the church community.
 So while these were not expensive works of art, he felt it was important to conserve the statues.[^4]

 After the *Straits Times* ran an article in July 2017 about the church’s discovery of treasures hidden under paint,[^5] Filipa Machado, a Portuguese art restorer residing in Singapore, approached the church at the urging of friends to offer her services.

+<div style="background-color: white;">Filipa Machado in her workshop, Singapore, 2021.
+She restored all the statues at St Joseph’s Church between 2018 and 2021. <i>Courtesy of Filipa Machado.</i></div>

 Trained in Lisbon and graduating top of her class in 1999, Machado had garnered about 17 years of experience working on restoration projects in Portugal.
 From 2009 to 2014, she was part of an award-winning restoration team that won the Prémio Vilalva award recognising excellence in the conservation of Portuguese cultural heritage at the Sacramento Church in Lisbon.
 In 2015, she clinched an award from the Portuguese Association of Museology for her work in restoring a 48-square-metre heritage mural painted in 1955 by the Portuguese artist Luis Dourdil.[^6]